 When looking at your chart, if you notice the price action for the 10-period line has crept up above or below the 50-period line, this is known as a crossover, and it may be the signal you need to know that a change is about to occur.
 It might signal the reversal of the trend that has been established in your lines up to this point.
 That is a big deal because it may be the moment when you need to step in and place your trade (in whichever direction the end of the trend is).

 As with everything else, you should probably wait at least a little while until you have some confirmation that the trend is indeed ending before you jump in and place your order.
 It is always better to know that the trend has ended than to assume that this is the case and be wrong.
-Don’t be so anxious to get your trade out that you forget basic principles of trading that got you to where you are in the first place.
-You can do a lot better than that, and you should keep your patient and waiting for just the right moments to strike.
+Don’t be so anxious to get your trade out that you forget the basic principles of trading that got you to where you are in the first place.
+You can do a lot better than that, and you should keep your patience and wait for just the right moments to strike.